Fighting escalating costs of commercial fertilizers? Micro-Aid® offers a unique way to actually increase profitability.

-The fate of nitrogen (N) compounds (i.e., urea, uric acid, organic nitrogen and ammonium nitrogen (NH4)) excreted by animals within the nitrogen pathway is dependent upon factors such as pH, feces and urine composition, temperature, air velocity, surface area, and moisture.
-Ideally, microorganisms in the waste management system use ammonium nitrogen to synthesize organic nitrogen, which increases its fertilizing value and prevents the formation of volatile compounds (e.g., ammonia (NH3)).
-Nitrification by microbes can also convert ammonium to nitrate nitrogen, which then has a few options as to its final outcome including formation of organic nitrogen, denitrification to volatile compounds, or leaching.
-Volatile compounds formed from the denitrification of nitrate nitrogen include nitrous oxide (N2O), a greenhouse gas, and nitrogen gas (N2), the form of nitrogen that naturally occurs in air.
+The fate of nitrogen (N) compounds (i.e. urea, uric acid, organic nitrogen, and ammonium nitrogen (NH4)) excreted by animals within the nitrogen pathway is dependent upon factors such as pH, feces and urine composition, temperature, air velocity, surface area, and moisture.
+Ideally, microorganisms in the waste management system use ammonium nitrogen to synthesize organic nitrogen, which increases fertilizing value and prevents the formation of volatile compounds (e.g., ammonia (NH3)).
+Nitrification by microbes can also convert ammonium to nitrate nitrogen, which then has a few options as its final outcome including formation of organic nitrogen, denitrification to volatile compounds, or leaching.
+Volatile compounds formed from the denitrification of nitrate-nitrogen include nitrous oxide (N2O), a greenhouse gas, and nitrogen gas (N2), the form of nitrogen that naturally occurs in air.
 It is advantageous to try and reduce nitrogen loss (i.e., volatilization of ammonia, leaching, etc.) that frequently occurs during handling and storage.

 Ammonia emissions occur at several different stages of livestock and poultry production.
 The challenge during manure storage and application is that nitrogen compounds are volatile and when lost, the potential fertilizing value is diminished.
 It is common to lose 25% of nitrogen during manure storage in deep swine pits.
 Nitrogen loss in other types of earthen or lagoon storage systems are even greater and often exceed 40%.
 The same problem is true in other situations, such as beef feedlots or dairy farms, as nitrogen loss can be 25% or greater.
 Ammonia losses also occur during land application with surface application experiencing the greatest losses.
 Reducing ammonia losses to improve nitrogen fertilizing value is an area of opportunity for Micro-Aid® to bring value.

-How Micro-Aid® Helps…
+How Micro-Aid® Helps

-Using industry average numbers for the cost of commercial fertilizers, the fertilizing value of beef feedlot manure can range from $20 to $40 per head marketed.
+Using industry average numbers of the cost of commercial fertilizers, the fertilizing value of beef feedlot manure can range from $20 to $40 per head marketed.
 However, when the measured benefits of Micro-Aid® are accounted for, there is an increase in fertilizing value in excess of $2.75 per head, which is in addition to the economic value gained from the performance and environmental benefits of feeding Micro-Aid®.
 The same is true in swine, over the past few years the fertilizer value of manure has ranged from $4 to $12 per head marketed.
 Recent analysis has demonstrated that Micro-Aid® increases this value by as much a $0.70 per head marketed.
-Finally, similar manure value and Micro-Aid® benefit calculations can be expected in dairy, poultry and other animal species.
+Finally, similar manure value and Micro-Aid® benefit calculations can be expected in dairy, poultry, and other animal species.

-Micro-Aid® is an excellent tool to maximize the value of manure for its fertilizing purposes and improve profitability of livestock and poultry producers.
+Micro-Aid® is an excellent tool to maximize the value of manure for its fertilizing purposes and improve the profitability of livestock and poultry producers.
 The increase in manure value alone often offsets the entire supplementation cost of Micro-Aid® in all feed.
 When developing the manure management plan for your farm, be sure to include Micro-Aid® in all feed all the time to provide a total program designed to optimize farm value.